Why you should care

 Mail wedding invitations: check.
 Book hall in Kottayam, Kerala, for the ceremony: check.
 Plan menu of local delicacies for the celebratory luncheon: check.
 After months of planning, it was all coming together.
 Then, a week before the big day, the bride’s parents demanded that the wedding be postponed.
 It wasn’t that they didn’t like their prospective son-in-law, Shankar Thoppil, but they didn’t know how the 31-year-old would be able to support his new wife after taking a 30 percent pay cut as a condition of keeping his managerial job with a Kuwait construction firm.
 “My dreams, my life — everything is on hold,” Thoppil says.

-Two years ago, when oil prices plunged from around $110 a barrel to less than half that amount, there were lots of cheering from energy guzzlers like India, which imports 75 percent of its oil.
+Four years ago, when oil prices plunged from around $110 a barrel to less than half that amount, there were lots of cheering from energy guzzlers like India, which imports 75 percent of its oil.
 The celebration, however, was not universal.
-Way down south in Kerala, a coastal sliver state along the Arabian Sea, more than 2 million families mourned a parallel phenomenon: the loss of remittance payments sent home by dutiful sons and daughters working in the Middle East.
+Way down south in Kerala, a coastal sliver state along the Arabian Sea, more than 2 million families are mourning a parallel phenomenon: the loss of remittance payments sent home by dutiful sons and daughters working in the Middle East, even though oil prices have now gone up again.

 The Kerala immigrant worker would send almost everything he earned back home.